[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 If issuance of a building permit is in direct conflict with the provisions of RSA 674:41, Erection of Buildings on Streets; Appeals.

 Fees.
-The Building Code Official shall review and submit to the Town Council, at their request, a report evaluating the Bedford permit fee schedule.
+The Building Code Official shall review and submit to the Town Council, at its request, a report evaluating the Bedford permit fee schedule.
 This evaluation shall be a comparison of fees charged in surrounding communities of similar size and activity.
-The report shall also examine the needs of the Building Department and evaluate cost of operating the Department as it relates to permit fees.
+The report shall also examine the needs of the Building Department and evaluate the cost of operating the Department as it relates to permit fees.
+Interim additional fees or existing fee modifications may be approved by the Town Manager, provided they are ratified by the Town Council within one year of initial imposition.

-The Town of Bedford as authorized under RSA 674:51-a and 674:51 shall enforce, adopt and amend the following codes to be used as the minimum requirements for construction enforced by the Town of Bedford to provide for the general welfare and safety:
+The Town of Bedford as authorized under RSA 674:51-a and 674:51 I — V shall enforce, adopt and amend the following codes to be used as the minimum requirements for construction in the Town of Bedford to provide for the general welfare and safety:

-Providing for the issuance of permits and collections of fees the Town votes to enforce the current edition of the International Building Code referenced in RSA 155-A, as amended by the State Building Code Review Board, for the purpose of regulating and controlling the design, construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, and use of all structures not covered by the International Residential Building Code with the following amendments:
+Providing for the issuance of permits, collection of fees, and performing inspections the Town votes to enforce the current edition of the construction codes referenced in RSA 155-A, as published by their respective promulgation agencies or as amended by the State Building Code Review Board, and additional construction/maintenance codes referenced in this chapter; for the purpose of regulating and controlling the design, construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, and use of all structures with the following amendments:

-Amend the IBC section outlining architect/engineer responsibilities during construction by adding the following responsibilities: When the laws of the State of New Hampshire require that construction documents be prepared by registered architects or engineers or the plans do not meet the prescriptive requirements of the code, the registered architects or engineers who have prepared plans, computations and specifications or the registered architects or registered engineers who have been retained to perform construction phase services shall perform the following tasks for the portion of the work for which they are directly responsible:
+Amend the IBC section outlining architect/engineer responsibilities during construction by adding the following responsibilities: When the laws of the State of New Hampshire require that construction documents be prepared by registered architects or engineers or when in the opinion of the department plan reviewer the plans do not meet or clearly outline how they meet the prescriptive requirements of the code, then New Hampshire registered design professionals shall prepare plans, computations and specifications for the project.
+The registered design professionals who have been retained to perform construction phase services shall perform the following tasks for the portion of the work for which they are directly responsible:

 Review, for conformance to the design concept, shop drawings, samples and other submittals, which are submitted by the contractor in accordance with the requirements of the construction documents.

-Review and approval of the quality control procedures for all code-required controlled materials, structural tests and special inspections.
+Review and approval of the quality control procedures for all code-required controlled materials, structural tests and special inspections and provide that information to the Building Department.

 Be present at intervals appropriate to the stage of construction to become generally familiar with the progress and quality of the work and to determine, in general, if the work is being performed in a manner consistent with the construction documents and accepted engineering practice standards.